jrasmusson/ios-professional-course/Bankey/2-Onboarding/README.md

 - Move Files to bottom
 - Rename LoginView Login
 - Create a new `OnboardingContainerViewController`
-- Copy and paste in code incrementally explaining as you go
+- Copy and paste in code from professional repos
+ - Explain that you don't want them typing this stuff
+ - When working professionally explain how you go to a repos of examples you have built up and you copy and paste from there.
+ - Encourge them to either star yourself, or even better create their own
+ - Show them your course repos - explain the show notes - copy from there

+Discussion

+- adding child view controllers
+- protocol-delegate
+- convenience routines `getPrevious` and `getNext`

-- Switch to dark mode
+Demo and switch simulator to dark mode (Command+Shift+A).

 **OnboardingContainerViewController**